 Conclusion

 Two international issues of human rights and economic development intersected and created contradictions in the search for consensus and support concerning Law 1448.
-The frame promoted by the government, of the Law as a transitional justice tool for achieving peace (post conflict), was supported by the international community backing its design and implementation, some NGOs and the Catholic Church.
-Nevertheless, the oppositional frame warning about the counterproductive consequences of the Law of Victims for peace was more resonant with the international NGOs the Human Rights Watch and Amnesty International, the radical left- and right-wing political parties within Colombia, the rural businessmen, the local NGOs, the public intellectuals, the left-wing guerrillas and the right-wing paramilitaries.
+The international community, some NGOs, and the Catholic Church supported the frame promoted by the government, the one of the Law as a transitional justice tool for achieving peace (post conflict), because they backed its design and implementation.
+Still, the oppositional frame warning about the counterproductive consequences of the Law of Victims for peace was more resonant with the international NGOs HRW and AI, the radical left- and right-wing political parties within Colombia, the rural businessmen, the local NGOs, public intellectuals, the left-wing guerrillas, and the right-wing paramilitaries.

 In relation to the oppositional frame regarding the counter-productiveness of the Law, there was a further division among these sectors.
-For the right-wing party, cattle farmers and agro-industrial sectors, the rural businessmen were the victims of FARC, the left-wing sectors and ‘false victims’ alike.
-In contrast, the Church, local and international NGOs, academics and the left-wing PDA party pointed to the rural poor as the main victims of displacement and land grabbing by right-wing paramilitaries, businessmen and corrupt politicians in the context of the armed conflict and international and local commercial interests.
+For the right-wing party, cattle farmers, and agro-industrial sectors, the rural businessmen were the victims of FARC, the left-wing sectors, and ‘false victims’ alike.
+In contrast, the Church, local and international NGOs, academics, and the left-wing PDA party pointed to the rural poor as the main victims of displacement and land grabbing by right-wing paramilitaries, businessmen, and corrupt politicians in the context of the armed conflict and international and local commercial interests.

-The government discourse on rural development through investment, formalization of land tenure and commercial use of the land was in tune with the international community, the palm oil sector, cattle farmers and the right-wing PCD party.
-Thus, the protection of smallholders contradicted the logic of market competition.
+The government discourse on rural development through investment, formalization of land tenure, and commercial use of the land was in tune with the international community, the palm oil sector, cattle farmers, and the right-wing PCD party, so the protection of smallholders contradicted the logic of market competition.
 In the context of the Law, promoting land restitution for individual farmers was problematic for the government, as that would have added up to the presence of unproductive smallholdings that could barely provide for the subsistence of one family.
 Consequently, the government instead promoted links between large companies and the beneficiaries of restitution in a model resembling the conditions of African Palm cultivation.

-In contrast, a frame foregrounding the negative consequences of the legislation for food security and the democratization of land was advocated for by international and local NGOs, the left-wing PDA party, a sector of the Church, public intellectuals and FARC.
+In contrast, international and local NGOs, the left-wing PDA party, a sector of the Church, public intellectuals, and FARC advocated for a frame foregrounding the negative consequences of the legislation for food security and the democratization of land.
 For these sectors, the Law failed to promote the democratization of land.
 For them, international and rural corporate interests have expanded and continue expanding, often through violence, which is at the heart of the armed conflict, at the expense of small rural farmers.
 Although government and NGO figures also point to FARC as responsible for land grabbing and displacement, the guerrillas deny their responsibility and instead shift the blame onto corporate and international interests.